maxrt101/asyncpp/README.md

     - Interval
     - Single threaded
     - Multi threaded
- - Futures
+ - Custom Future
- - Locks
+ - Lock (also provides scoped lock)
  - Locked (couples resource and a lock)
- - Convinience functions such as sleep()
+ - Convinience functions such as `sleep`